 Recommended recipe: Sweet Potatoes Chickpea Hash with Egg and Avocado

-Going back to Europe, the Nordic diet refers to an eating style built on Scandinavia’s traditional plant-based meals.
-The ingredients are drawn from plants that survive the local cold weather as well as sustainable, local produce.
+The Nordic diet refers to an eating style built on Scandinavia’s traditional plant-based meals.
+The ingredients are drawn from plants that survive the local cold weather, as well as sustainable, local produce.

 The key ingredients in the Nordic diet are seafood, berries, fermented foods and root vegetables.
 These are naturally rich in omega-3s, vitamins, minerals, fibres and antioxidants.
 Seafood, particularly, has the omega-3 fatty acids DHA and EPA to fight inflammation.
 In fact, all those nutrients are helpful for people who want anti-inflammatory food.

-Although there is limited evidence to prove it is effective against arthritis, there is scientific consensus that data shows the Nordic diet can lead to a reduction in inflammation.
-And that will help with the symptoms.
+Although there is limited evidence to prove it is effective against arthritis, there is scientific consensus that data shows the Nordic diet can lead to a reduction in inflammation, which in return can help with the symptoms.

 Recommended recipe: Baked Haddock and Shredded Vegetables with Almond Gremolata